In this post: Easy DIY tutorial that explains in detail how to make a bow for a wreath! Instructions include how to make a burlap bow with no sewing.

-When I make a bow for a wreath with heavier fabric, like grain sack, I am not able to use the stapler for the last step.
+When I use heavier fabric, like grain sack, I am not able to use the stapler for the last step.
 The layers of fabric are too thick and they jam the stapler.
-A bit of hand stitching is required to hold the pieces of the bow together.
+A bit of hand stitching is required to hold the pieces together.
 Below are links to my tutorials for making ribbon from an antique grain sack and also for making a grain sack bow.

-Obviously, you don’t have to use burlap ribbon but it does make a great bow for a wreath.
-Any kind of ribbon will work, but I recommend ribbon at least 4 inches wide so the bow has some presence.
+Obviously, you don’t have to use burlap ribbon, but it does make a lovely bow.
+Any kind of ribbon will work, but I recommend ribbon at least 4 inches wide so your creation has some presence.
 Also, my measurements for the 2 longer pieces are totally random.
 You can make your bow any size under the sun.

 Affiliate links included.
 Click HERE for my disclosure statement.